 - Decreased alertness

 - Bluish color of nails, lips, or around the mouth

+The goal of treatment is to help the child breathe until the infection is gone.
 The infection often goes away in a week.
-The goal of treatment is supportive care while the child heals.
-This may include things like fluids and warm, moist air to help with breathing.
+Things like fluids and warm, moist air can help with breathing.

-Children with severe symptoms may need a breathing tube placed in the throat to help open the airway.
-This is not common.
+Children with severe symptoms may need a breathing tube put in the throat to help open the airway.
+This is rare.